-DMK convenes opposition meet in Chennai on Monday | Politics
+DMK convenes Opposition meet in Chennai on Monday | Politics

 - India

-DMK president and Tamil Nadu Chief Minister M K Stalin has called a meeting of opposition parties in Chennai on Monday to discuss the issue of social justice as part of efforts to keep non-BJP parties engaged on matters having a bearing on the country.
+DMK president and Tamil Nadu Chief Minister M K Stalin has called a meeting of opposition parties in Chennai on Monday to discuss issues relating to social justice in the country.

+Leaders of around 20 parties, including the Congress, are slated to attend the meeting either in person or virtually, opposition leaders said.

+The meeting will discuss the topic: ''Taking social justice in India forward - Social Justice, the Way Forward''.

+The BJD's Sasmit Patra and YSRCP's A Suresh are also among the likely attendees.
+If they do, then their parties would be attending such a meeting for the first time, sources said.
+However, the two parties are yet to confirm their presence to the DMK.

-The BJD and YSRCP would be attending such a meeting for the first time.
-However, opposition leaders said BJD and YSRCP are attending the meeting as it is not an out and out opposition ''political'' meeting but a discussion on a social issue.
+However, opposition leaders said BJD and YSRCP are likely to attend the meeting as it is not an out and out opposition ''political'' meeting but a discussion on a social issue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)